Reoptimize-Systems/xfemm/README-LUA.txt

 Known issues
 ------------

- - Heat flow commands are missing
+ - Heat flow commands are missing (pending)
  - Current flow commands are missing (current flow is absent from xfemm)